wu-lee/rushkoff-archive/docs/_articles/the-medium-is-the-message-getting-over-race-and-nation.md

 We end up with our own nation to protect and our own flag to wave, just like everybody else.
 In a sense, it is the ultimate form of assimilation.

 The way out is Judaism, itself.
-Judaism is a conversation, not a doc trine.
-Our rules—our laws are highly procedural in nature.
+Judaism is a conversation, not a doctrine.
+Our rules—our laws—are highly procedural in nature.
 They are the requirements for respectful interaction between people.
 Even the requirement for a minyan—ten people to open the Torah—conveys a lot about the priorities of this religion.
 In a sense, the Torah is just the starting place for a living interaction between real people.

 Our shared narrative is an excuse for us to interact.
 A conversation starter.
 Judaism serves not just as a message, but as a medium through which people can have more profound and intimate relationships with one another.
 It is a process through which people can get over their racial, religious, and national misperceptions, and relate to one another on a higher level.